 Outreach is critical in the sciences and can take many forms.
-It is especially important in weather and climate change science, both for their direct impacts on human society and to help us protect our natural environment.
-Unfortunately, climate change science become extremely polarized and politicized in recent decades (it didn’t used to be that way…go back 20 years and take a look!)
-Efforts into improving public understanding of how the Earth system works, the built-in complexities and feedback loops, and the ways to minimize the worst impacts of a warming climate on our way of life are more important now than ever.
+It is especially important in weather and climate because of their complex nature and direct impacts on society.
+Unfortunately, climate change science has become extremely polarized and politicized in recent decades (it didn’t used to be that way…go back 20 years and take a look!)
+Efforts into improving public understanding and learning which sources to trust (i.e., identifying misinformation) are more important now than ever.

-One of the most rewarding outreach activities a scientist can do is to work with the K-12 students and teachers.
+Interviews for local media outlets, public lectures, social media posts are all forms of outreach, many of which I have participated in (list in my CV).
+One of the most rewarding outreach activities a scientist can do is to work with the K-12 students.
 One year, my wife and I offered to give a presentation to 4th graders on “how we measure the weather”.
-It turned into 6 straight presentations in one day to each 6th grade class!
-Other activities I participated in were Career Day (5th grade), Dinner with a Scientist (6-8th grade), and classroom demo on GIS and GPS (11h grade).
+It turned into 6 consecutive presentations to each 6th grade class!
+The school also had events on Career Day (5th grade), Dinner with a Scientist (6-8th grade), and classroom demo on GIS and GPS (11h grade).
 In the past, I’ve also given teacher professional development workshops on GPS and using GIS in the classroom.
-Also, check out Skype a Scientist (https://www.skypeascientist.com/), which I’ve only done twice so far (3rd and 6th grade) but looking forward joining up again soon!
+When you get a chance, check out Skype a Scientist, which I’ve only done twice so far but looking forward joining up again soon!